spectrocloud/CanvOS/README.md

 This creates a `user-data` file that will be used by our agent to inject the values when the images are created.
 This sets the password for the user `kairos` to `kairos` and instructs the installer to turn the machine off once the installation is complete.

-## Create Artifacts
+## Create Edge Artifacts

 <InfoBox>

 The settings shown above point the image registry to `ttl.sh`.
-This is an ephemeral registry where the images live for a maximum of 24hours (this is the default).
-If you wish to use your registry to make the artifacts exist longer than 24hours you can modify the value of the `IMAGE_REPOSITORY` to match your needs.
+This is an ephemeral registry where the images live for a maximum of 24 hours (this is the default).
+If you wish to use your registry to make the artifacts exist longer than 24 hours you can modify the value of the `IMAGE_REPOSITORY` to match your needs.

 This is outside the scope of this quickstart.

 </InfoBox>

 1. Build the artifacts.